-- The implementation of a CE Plan can reduce project risks
+- The implementation of a community engagement plan can reduce project risks

 - Effective management of social impacts can improve relationships with local communities.

-- When a licensee implements an approved CE Plan, the department would normally consider that they have complied with the duty to consult
+- When a licensee implements an approved community engagement plan, the department would normally consider that they have complied with the duty to consult

-A CE Plan is not required for work carried out on an exploration or retention licence or if a licensee is exploring on a mining licence.
-The requirement for a CE Plan to be prepared is governed by the activity undertaken on the licence, not the licence type.
+A community engagement plan is not required for work carried out on an exploration or retention licence or if a licensee is exploring on a mining licence.
+The requirement for a community engagement plan to be prepared is governed by the activity undertaken on the licence, not the licence type.

-Mining and prospecting licensees need to ensure that their CE Plan includes the requirements set out in Schedule 14 of the Regulations, depending on licence type.
-These requirements are outlined in these guidelines under the heading What information do the Regulations require in a CE Plan?
+Mining and prospecting licensees need to ensure that their community engagement plan includes the requirements set out in Regulation 46 of the Regulations.
+These requirements are outlined in these guidelines under the heading What information do the Regulations require in a community engagement plan?

-Paper copies of CE Plans will be accepted by the department but an electronic version is preferred.
+Paper copies of community engagement plans will be accepted by the department but an electronic version is preferred.

-CE Plans will be assessed against Schedule 14 of the Regulations (depending on licence type) and these guidelines, by the Earth Resources Regulation Branch.
+Community engagement plans will be assessed against Regulation 46 of the Regulations and these guidelines, by the Earth Resources Regulation Branch.

-If a submitted CE Plan does not meet the assessment requirements for approval, it will be returned to the licensee with a request for additional information specified.
+If a submitted community engagement plan does not meet the assessment requirements for approval, it will be returned to the licensee with a request for additional information specified.

 Yes.
-Licensees with an approved CE Plan should keep records of engagement activities undertaken.
+Licensees with an approved community engagement plan should keep records of engagement activities undertaken.
 These records should be held at the offices of the licensee for future reference by an Earth Resources Regulation Inspector.

 Licensees are also encouraged to produce documentation for presentation to the community on an annual basis.
 For large companies this could be an Annual Sustainable Development Report and for small companies it could be a newsletter.
 Keeping records will assist with this process.

-epending on the activities undertaken on the licence and the actual approved CE plan, the following information may be considered when assessing performance against an approved CE Plan:
+Depending on the activities undertaken on the licence and the actual approved community engagement plan, the following information may be considered when assessing performance against an approved community engagement plan: